voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

             return types.Property(inputs, view=types.View(label="Example operator"))

         def resolve_delegation(self, ctx):
-            """Implement this method if you want to programmatically determine whether to delegate execution of this operation based on `ctx`.
+            """Implement this method if you want to programmatically *force* this operation to be delegated or executed immediately.

             Returns:
-                True/False
+                whether the operation should be delegated (True), run immediately (False), or None to defer to `resolve_execution_options()` to specify the available options
             """
-            return len(ctx.view) > 1000  # delegated for larger views
+            return len(ctx.view) > 1000  # delegate for larger views

+        def resolve_execution_options(self, ctx):
+            """Implement this method if you want to dynamically configure the execution options available to this operator based on the current `ctx`.

+            Returns:
+                an `ExecutionOptions` instance
+            """
+            should_delegate = len(ctx.view) > 1000  # delegate for larger views
+            return foo.ExecutionOptions(
+                allow_immediate_execution=True,
+                allow_delegated_execution=True,
+                default_choice_to_delegated=should_delegate,
+            )

         def execute(self, ctx):
             """Executes the actual operation based on the hydrated `ctx`.